Ziva Abraham, PhD

 Jim Polarine is a senior technical service manager at STERIS Corporation.
 He has been with STERIS Corporation for twenty years.
 His current technical focus is microbial control in cleanrooms and other critical environments.
 Mr. Polarine is a 2019 PDA Michael S. Korczynski Award recipient.
 He has lectured in North America, Europe, Middle East, Asia, and Latin America on issues related to cleaning and disinfection, microbial control in cleanrooms and validation of disinfectants.
 Mr. Polarine is the current PDA Missouri Valley Chapter President.

-As a key member of Microrite’s Expert Contamination Control team, Morgan is instrumental in development of proactive contamination control strategies through pragmatic risk assessment, troubleshooting contamination issues and helping with FDA 483/warning letter remediation activities.
+As a key member of Microrite’s Expert Contamination Control team, Morgan is instrumental in development of proactive contamination control strategies through pragmatic risk assessment, particle testing and airflow visualization.
+Morgan’s broad experience troubleshooting contamination issues has helped companies identify and remediate contamination related problems such as:

 Dona B. Reber, MEd, SM (NCRM)